ElementsProject/elementsproject.org/source/elements/asset-issuance/index.md

 ```

 ### How it works
-All outputs are tagged with their asset identifier.
-Consensus rules are modified
+All outputs are tagged with an asset commitment.
+Like CT, the consensus rules
+are such that instead of checking that amounts are balanced, the value
-so that the total inputs and outputs are checked separately per asset.
-A new
+commitments are checked for balance.
+A new transaction type is added for
-transaction type is added for creating issued assets (asset definition
+creating issued assets (asset definition transactions).
+Asset definition
-transactions).
-Like coinbase transactions, asset definition transactions (the
-new transaction type) have a null input, but unlike coinbases, asset definition
-transactions have more inputs in addition to that first null input.
-This
-difference not only helps us distinguish between the two: it also guarantees a
-source of entropy for the asset id (which is the `sha256` hash of the
-transaction).
-Within an asset definition transaction, any number of outputs with
-`0` as asset ID can be included with any amount and they will be treated as the
-initial unspent outputs for the newly created asset.
+transactions have explicit `assetIssuance` fields embedded within transaction
+inputs, up to one issuance per input, which denote the issuance of both the
+asset itself and the reissuance tokens if desired.
+Embedding issuances within an
+input allows us to re-use the entropy as a NUMS for the asset type itself.

 This technology is similar to colored coins in many ways, but explicit and
 consensus-enforced tagging has many advantages: